esoreq/Real_site/_episodes/17-course_guidlines.md

 - Each session will begin with a group presentation of one of the papers below
 ---

+# Group assignment

-## Our course will cover a range of topics from data science to machine  learning.
+Our course will cover a range of topics from data science to machine  learning.
 Each session in the course will begin with a group presentation on a recent paper relevant to the week's topic.
 A day before the talk, each group should send its presentation.
 Presentations can take any form as long as they adhere to the guidelines below